09 Jan Eye Care EHR Checklist: 5 Critical Steps to Consider Before Go-Live

 - Hire a certified IT technician to assist you with all installations, networking, and upgrades, and always follow up with references.

-- Ask your EHR vendor if your diagnostic equipment is compatible with your EHR system and can easily transfer readings to a patient record.
+- Ask your EHR vendor if your diagnostic equipment is compatible with your EHR system and easily transfers readings to a patient record.

 - Perform ongoing (at least bi-annual) hardware audits (workstations, laptops, tablets, routers, modems) to ensure your equipment is compliant and meets the latest requirements.
 Audits help you identify if the equipment is outdated and reveals potential compliance and security vulnerability issues.